 HOW IS DATA STORED

 All medical treatment records are manual paper based ones and kept securely and confidentially in locked filing cabinets on a lockable premises.
 Day to day acess to the data is only by the Data Controller with no records kept on electronic files.
+New patients records from 1//2021 are held securely with Cliniko with the latest encrypted software held in secure data warehouses.

 Any computers or smartphones used to access messages, emailand texts are password protected with anti-virus software.